TBell9/azure-network-protocols/README.md

 <h2>High-Level Steps</h2>

 - Created a Resoure Group and a Windows 10 & a Linux Virtual Machine
-- Installed Wireshark on the Win 10 VM
+- Using RDP I installed Wireshark on the Win 10 VM
 - Observed ICMP traffic by using ping comand with the IP of the Linux VM
 - Observed SSH traffic
 - Observed DHCP traffic